FDI & FII

 FDI in Specific Sensitive Sectors

-Defence: FDI cap has been progressively raised — 26% (2001) → 49% (2014) → 74% automatic / 100% government route (2020) for "modern technology" access.
-Offset policy: Defence purchases above Rs 2,000 crore require 30% offset — foreign vendor must source/invest 30% of contract value in India.
-Key FDI: Lockheed Martin (F-21/Tata collaboration), Airbus (helicopter assembly, Safran MRO), Boeing (Apache/Chinook maintenance).
-Challenges: Definition of "modern technology" is subjective — government route for 100% FDI is case-by-case.
-Defence industry has strategic sensitivities — actual FDI remains limited.
-Insurance: 26% (2000) → 49% (2015) → 74% (2021).
-The 74% cap requires: Indian management (majority of directors must be Indian), Key management persons must be resident Indians, retention of 50% of profits in general reserve.
-Major FPI: Prudential (ICICI Prudential), Standard Life (HDFC Life — now merged), AXA (Bharti AXA), Allianz (Bajaj Allianz), Zurich (Kotak).
-Banking: Private banks — 74% FDI (automatic).
-PSU banks — 20% FDI (government policy).
-Full ownership by foreign entities not allowed in banking — reflects strategic importance of financial system.
-Telecom: 100% FDI (49% auto, rest government) — India's telecom transformation was FDI-driven (Vodafone, Bharti Airtel's early Singtel investment, Jio attracted $27 billion from Google, Facebook, Intel, etc. in 2020).
-E-commerce: Complex regulations.
-Marketplace model (100% FDI): Platform connects buyers and sellers.
-Cannot influence pricing, cannot hold more than 25% of any seller's sales, cannot have exclusive arrangements.
-Inventory model (0% FDI): Platform owns inventory and sells directly.
-Amazon and Flipkart have faced regulatory scrutiny for allegedly circumventing the marketplace-only rule through subsidiary sellers and preferential treatment to certain vendors.
+Defence: FDI limit rose from 26% (2001) to 49% (2014) to 74% automatic / 100% government route (2020) for "modern technology."
+Offset policy: purchases above Rs 2,000 crore require 30% offset — foreign vendors must source/invest 30% in India.
+Key FDI: Lockheed Martin (Tata collaboration), Airbus (helicopter assembly), Boeing (Apache/Chinook maintenance).
+Actual FDI remains limited due to strategic sensitivities.
+Insurance: 26% (2000) to 49% (2015) to 74% (2021).
+The 74% cap requires Indian management (majority Indian directors), key persons must be resident Indians, and 50% of profits must go to general reserve.
+Major FPIs: Prudential (ICICI Prudential), Standard Life (HDFC Life), AXA, Allianz, Zurich.
+Banking: Private banks 74% automatic.
+PSU banks 20%.
+Full foreign ownership is not allowed given the financial system's strategic importance.
+Telecom: 100% FDI (49% auto, rest government).
+India's telecom transformation was FDI-driven — Vodafone, Bharti Airtel's Singtel investment, Jio attracting $27 billion from Google, Facebook, Intel in 2020.
+E-commerce: Marketplace model 100% FDI — platform connects buyers and sellers without owning inventory, influencing prices, or holding more than 25% of any seller's sales.
+Inventory model 0% FDI.
+Amazon and Flipkart face regulatory scrutiny for allegedly circumventing marketplace rules through subsidiary sellers and preferential treatment.
+Exams test defence FDI limits, insurance conditions, and e-commerce model distinction.

 Round-tripping, Treaty Shopping & Black Money

-Round-tripping: Indian residents invest money abroad (often undisclosed/black money) which then returns to India disguised as FDI — typically through tax haven jurisdictions.
-The money enjoys FDI benefits (lower tax, treaty protections) while evading Indian taxes.
-Common routes: India → Mauritius/Singapore/Cyprus/Cayman Islands → India.
-This inflates actual FDI numbers and represents tax evasion.
-Mauritius route: India-Mauritius DTAA (1983) allowed capital gains exemption for investments routed through Mauritius.
-This made Mauritius the top FDI source for India for decades.
-Global Financial Integrity estimates suggested 20-40% of Mauritius-origin FDI was round-tripped Indian capital.
-India amended the DTAA in 2016 — capital gains on equity (above 10% holding) taxable in India from April 2017 with a 2-year transition (50% rate in 2017-19).
-This has reduced (but not eliminated) round-tripping incentive — Mauritius share in India's FDI declined from 35% to 16%.
-Treaty shopping: Investors from countries without favourable tax treaties with India route investments through countries that have such treaties.
-The Principal Purpose Test (PPT) under BEPS (Base Erosion and Profit Shifting) framework and General Anti-Avoidance Rules (GAAR, implemented from April 2017) are designed to counter treaty shopping.
-GAAR allows tax authorities to deny treaty benefits if the arrangement's principal purpose is tax avoidance.
-Black money and FDI: The Special Investigation Team on Black Money (SIT, constituted by Supreme Court, chaired by Justice MB Shah) examined round-tripping and recommended enhanced KYC requirements for FDI from opaque jurisdictions, beneficial ownership disclosure, and information exchange agreements.
-India has signed Tax Information Exchange Agreements (TIEAs) with tax havens and participates in OECD's Common Reporting Standard (CRS) for automatic exchange of financial information.
+Round-tripping: Indian residents invest money abroad (often undisclosed) which returns disguised as FDI through tax haven jurisdictions, enjoying FDI benefits while evading Indian taxes.
+Common route: India to Mauritius/Singapore/Cyprus/Cayman Islands and back.
+This inflates FDI numbers and constitutes tax evasion.
+The India-Mauritius DTAA (1983) allowed capital gains exemption for Mauritius-routed investments, making Mauritius the top FDI source for decades.
+Global Financial Integrity estimated 20-40% of Mauritius-origin FDI was round-tripped Indian capital.
+The 2016 DTAA amendment made equity capital gains taxable in India from April 2017, with a 2-year transition at 50% rate.
+Mauritius's FDI share dropped from 35% to 16%.
+Treaty shopping describes investors routing through countries with favourable treaties despite no genuine business presence.
+Countermeasures: the Principal Purpose Test under BEPS and GAAR (implemented April 2017) allow tax authorities to deny treaty benefits if the primary purpose is tax avoidance.
+The SIT on Black Money (chaired by Justice MB Shah) recommended enhanced KYC for FDI from opaque jurisdictions and beneficial ownership disclosure.
+India signed TIEAs with tax havens and participates in the OECD's Common Reporting Standard for automatic exchange of financial information.
+UPSC tests GAAR provisions and the Mauritius treaty amendment.

 Sovereign Wealth Funds & Strategic Investments